AllBankingSolutions.com

 Under these type of deposits, the person has to usually deposit a fixed amount of money every month (usually a minimum of Rs,100/- p.m.).
 Any default in payment within the month attracts a small penalty.
 However, some Banks besides offering a fixed installment RD, have also introduced a flexible / variable RD.
 Under these flexible RDs the person is allowed to deposit even higher amount of installments, with an upper limit fixed for the same e.g. 10 times of the minimum amount agreed upon.

-The RD interest rates paid by banks in India are the same as payable on Fixed Deposits, except when specific rates on FDs are paid for particular number of days e.g. 500 days, 555 days, 1111 days etc i.e. these are not ending in a quarter.
-Click Here to know the Highest FD / RD Rates of Banks in India - 2011
+The RD interest rates paid by banks in India are usually the same as payable on Fixed Deposits, except when specific rates on FDs are paid for particular number of days e.g. 500 days, 555 days, 1111 days etc i.e. these are not ending in a quarter.

-The rate of interest for Fixed Deposits differs from bank to bank (unlike previously when the same were regulated by RBI and all banks used to have the same interest rate structure.
+The rate of interest for Fixed Deposits differs from bank to bank (unlike earlier when the same were regulated by RBI and all banks used to have the same interest rate structure.
 The present trends indicate that private sector and foreign banks offer higher rate of interest.

-The rate of interest for Fixed Deposits differs from bank to bank (unlike previously when the same were regulated by RBI and all banks used to have the same interest rate structure.
 The earlier trend that private sector and foreign banks offer higher rate of interest is no more valid these days.
-However, small banks are forced to offer higher rate of interest to attract more deposits.
+However, now a days small banks are forced to offer higher rate of interest to attract more deposits.
 Usually a bank FD is paid in lump sum on the date of maturity.
-However, some banks have facility to pay interest at the end of every quarter.
+However, most of the banks have also facility to pay/ credit interest in saving account at the end of every quarter.
 If one desires to get interest paid every month, then the interest paid will be at a marginal discounted rate.
-In the changed computerized environment, now the Interest payable on Fixed Deposit can also be easily transferred on due dates to Savings Bank or Current Account of the customer
+In the changed computerized environment, now the Interest payable on Fixed Deposit can also be easily transferred on due dates to Savings Bank or Current Account of the customer.

-Fixed Deposit Calculator - With Compounding of Monthly, Quarterly, Half Yearly or Yearly basis
+(C) Fixed Deposit Calculator - With Compounding of Monthly, Quarterly, Half Yearly or Yearly basis

 Interest Rates on Fixed Deposits by Various Banks Tips for Bank Deposits Tips for TDS on Bank Deposits Risks in Bank Deposits Loans on Bank Deposits Bank Deposits vs. other investments